-In motion control, it is often desirable — or necessary — to stop a moving load smoothly.
-A rubber snubber, a compression spring, and a dashpot all can accomplish this, by absorbing energy.
-The snubber and spring store energy, and release it after they are compressed, resulting in a rebound.
+Motion control often requires stopping a moving load smoothly.
+A rubber snubber, a compression spring, and a dashpot all can accomplish this by absorbing energy.
+The snubber and spring store energy and release it after they are compressed, resulting in a rebound.
 A dashpot is a fluid-filled cylinder with an opening through which fluid may escape in a controlled manner.
 Any force acting against the piston in the cylinder encounters high resistance from the fluid at the beginning of the stroke, then much less as the piston retracts.
 However, none of these three items dissipate the energy uniformly.
 The impact of a moving load against a resisting force produces peak forces which are transmitted to plant equipment, or to the load itself.
 In order to dissipate the energy uniformly, the use of a shock absorber is required.

 Figure 1 shows plots of force versus stroke for the same load moving at the same velocity striking a rubber snubber, a spring, a dashpot, and a shock absorber.
 The kinetic energy to be absorbed is the same in each case, but it is dissipated at differing rates.
 A linear rate of deceleration is the most efficient combination of force, space, and time that can be used to stop a moving object.
 The ideal rate is an almost square curve, where a constant force resists the load, until it is slowed to a stop.

 Shock absorbers convert the kinetic energy of a load into heat which is dissipated into the atmosphere.
 They stop a moving load with no rebound and without transmitting potentially damaging shocks to equipment.
 In its most general form, a shock absorber consists of